ngrcld/WinComposeModOld/README.md

 ---

 In this modified version, the <kbd>⎄ Compose</kbd> key must be kept pressed to initiate a compose sequence (this key defaults to <kbd>Right Alt</kbd>).

 This modified version is optimized for the Italian keyboard.

-Compiles with Microsoft .NET Framework 3.5 and Microsoft Visual Studio Community 2019
+Compiles with Microsoft .NET Framework 3.5 and Microsoft Visual Studio Community 2019 (free)

 Default special characters and strings: